 - 1. Concrete foundations are structural members and will be completed per approved specifications. - 2.
-Ensure Rebar Protection is in place (end caps) for any rebar protruding from the ground or concrete work. - 3.
+Ensure rebar protection is in place (end caps) for any rebar protruding from the ground or concrete work. - 3.
 Ensure excavation is of proper design with appropriate cutbacks, access ramps (at front and back of the excavation) and spoil piles are placed 1m back from edge of excavation. - 4.
 Ensure you are conversant with concrete pour. - 5.
 Ensure you are in concrete pump operator's sight. - 6.
 Ensure all equipment is in good working order. - 7.
-When working with concrete pumping trucks ensure that all personnel stay away from area under the boom.
+When working with concrete pumping trucks all personnel need to stay away from the area under the boom.

-Defective Tools
+SAFE WORK PRACTICES Defective Tools

-Defective tools can cause serious and painful injuries.
-If a tool is defective in some way,
+General - Defective tools can cause serious and painful injuries.

-DO NOT USE IT.
+If a tool is defective in any way, DO NOT USE IT and follow the lock out tag out procedure.

-Be aware of Problems like:
+Be aware of problems like: